UMWEDU/umw-admissions-sync/_pages/next-steps.md

 </ul>
 <strong>After submitting your deposit:</strong>
 <ul>
  	<li>Complete your First Year Seminar Survey.
-Your questionnaire will be emailed from Dr. Tim O’Donnell with the subject “Welcome to your First Year at UMW.”
+Your questionnaire will be emailed from Dr. April Wynn with the subject “Welcome to your First Year at UMW.”
 (It will be available in February)</li>
  	<li>Capture your <a href="http://technology.umw.edu/logins/">NET ID</a> after paying your deposit.
 (NET IDs will be available in February)</li>
  	<li>Complete your <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/services-agreement/">Housing and Dining Services Agreement</a>.</li>
  	<li>Register with the <a href="/directory/department/provost/engagement/disability-resources/">Office of Disability Resources</a> if you would like to request <a href="https://academics.umw.edu/disability/">accommodations and learn more about documentation</a>.
 You can contact their office at (540) 654-1266 with any questions.</li>